 - Protect all employees and service users (Parents and children) from coming into contact with Covid-19

 - To maintain the minimal level of staff to continue to provide the welfare needs of the children in our care

 Immingham Day Nursery continues to be open to all children.
 The UK government has decided that, after Monday 19th July 2021, the restrictions surrounding Covid-19 are being lifted.
 Having said this, Immingham Day Nursery think it is safer to keep some restrictions in place, due to the rising Covid-19 cases in North East Lincolnshire.

 This policy is to aim to ensure the safety of all our children and staff and their families.
 The following measures have been put in place to try and minimise the risk of Covid-19 spreading in nursery.

 Drop off & Pick up

 - No parents/carers or visitors are to enter the building at any time.
 All children will be dropped off and collected from outside the office by a member of staff and only one parent/carer will be let through the gate at one time, maintaining a 2meter social distance at all times.
 Other parents/carers will be asked to wait outside the gate with their children.
 Only parents who are symptom free or have completed the required isolation period will be able to pick up or drop off their child.
-Only adults that live with the child can drop off or pick up.

 - Children will be taken to wash their hands as soon as is possible when they enter the building along with an adult for 20 seconds using the provided timer.
 Children and adults are encouraged to wash their hands every 30 minutes using soap and water.